 6. Use a Call to Action

-Calls to Action are perfect for getting that small adrenaline rush within potential viewers.
-It gives them a sense of urgency.
-As if they’ll miss out unless they click on your video.
+Calls to Action are perfect for getting that mini adrenaline rush within potential viewers.
+It gives them a sense of urgency to act now instead of later (or more likely, never).

 - “Watch Now”

 - “Start Today”